vmware-tanzu/pinniped/site/content/docs/background/architecture.md

 authenticates the user via that credential, and returns another credential which is understood by the host Kubernetes cluster or by an impersonation proxy which acts on behalf of the user.
+1. The Pinniped CLI help generate Pinniped-compatible kubeconfigs for clusters and helps end-users authenticate using those kubeconfigs.

 ![Pinniped Architecture Sketch](/docs/img/pinniped_architecture_concierge_supervisor.svg)